 Dirty Coward: About 95% of the criminals behave like this when on the wrong end of a gunpoint, begging Frank for their lives and promising him anything and everything (this never helps).
-The remaining 5% are mostly Psychos For Hire or otherwise too raving mad to feel fear — only very rarely you can see a sane villain who just has enough guts for something like "Facing the Bullets" One-Liner.
+The remaining 5% are mostly Psychos For Hire or otherwise too raving mad to feel fear — only very rarely do you see a sane villain who just has enough guts for something like "Facing the Bullets" One-Liner.

 The Dreaded: Frank himself.
 The white skull on his chest has become such a terrifying icon of death that just the sight of it can make men from EASTERN EUROPEAN DEATH SQUADS fall to their knees and sob for mercy.

 Epic Fail: In Issue #18 of the original Punisher: War Journal series, Frank is in Hawaii tracking down a gang of drug dealers.
 He ends up armed with an old double barreled pistol taken off the body of Captain Cook.
 Frank ambushes one of the dealers and fires at him, causing a loud bang and bright flash...followed by the ball bearing slipping out of the pistol.
-Frank then throws the gun at the guy, which he ducks causing the pistol to smack against the stump of a tree, which makes the other barrel discharge, hitting Frank right in the kevlar.
+Frank then throws the gun at the guy, which he ducks, causing the pistol to smack against the stump of a tree... which makes the other barrel discharge, hitting Frank right in the kevlar.

-Failure Is the Only Option: The mainstream incarnation of The Punisher never succeeds at dispensing his own brand of justice to significant supervillains he encounters, even those who badly screw with him personally, like Bullseye.
+The mainstream incarnation of The Punisher has only once succeeded at dispensing his own brand of justice to significant supervillains he encounters, even those who badly screw with him personally, like Bullseye.
 Probably that's why he mostly goes for mundane mobsters, who don't have Joker Immunity (or superpowers).
 The one exception is Stilt Man, which he got with a bazooka to the groin.
 The saddest aspect of all is, getting offed by the Punisher was probably was the high point of Stilt Man's career.